 First, Indiana could use good news on the health front.
 Miller announced postgame that McRoberts, Green, and freshmen Jerome Hunter and Race Thompson are “out indefinitely” and he does not see them playing in the near future.
 As Miller said, November will be a risky month for these Hoosiers.
-A tricky trip to Arkansas awaits this weekend before returning to Bloomington for a pair of warmup games before Duke and the Big Ten season’s start.
+A fickle trip to Arkansas awaits this weekend before returning to Bloomington for a pair of warmup games prior to Duke and the Big Ten season’s start.
 IU, however, has passed its first test amidst early adversity.

 “I look at guys being out, you get sick to your stomach for the players,” Miller said.
 “You get sick to your stomach for the staff because you know you want to practice and do all the right things.
 But at the end of the day, the one silver lining is, you start to get rhythm, you get confidence, you get players in there.
 So it’s a positive too.
 It’s a positive for the guys that are available.
 Obviously it’s frustrating, but it’s something I thought tonight no one blinked.”